 Air Fryer Chicken Wings are so simple to make and they come out so crispy on the outside with a nice juicy interior.
 You can dress them up however you like to change up the flavor.

-Cooking chicken wings in the air fryer is going to make you want to make them way more often.
+Cooking air fryer chicken wings is going to make you want to make them way more often.
 If you ask me, there’s no easier thing to make for just about any occasion.
 All you have to do is toss the wings into the air fryer basket and turn it on.
 I’m telling you – super simple!

 Ingredients for Chicken Wings